midgardproject/phpcr-midgard2/README.md

 Using Midgard2 instead of [Apache Jackrabbit](http://jackrabbit.apache.org/) also has the benefit of making interoperability with regular relational databases used by many CMSs easy.

+## About PHPCR

+The PHP Content Repository API is a PHP version of the Java Content Repository specification.
+[From Wikipedia](http://en.wikipedia.org/wiki/Content_repository_API_for_Java):

+> Content Repository API for Java (JCR) is a specification for a Java platform application programming interface (API) to access content repositories in a uniform manner.
+The content repositories are used in content management systems to keep the content data and also the metadata used in content management systems (CMS) such as versioning metadata.

+This way a content management system, for example, would not be tied to a particular database or other storage scheme.
+Instead, the content repository providers could be chosen based on deployment requirements.

+There is currently [discussion about including](http://java.net/jira/browse/JSR_333-28) PHPCR APIs into the Java Content Repository specification.

 ## About Midgard2

 Midgard2 is an open source content repository library available for multiple programming languages.
 For PHP it is available as [an extension](https://github.com/midgardproject/midgard-php5).
 On many distributions setting this up is as simple as: